lucarv/connfac-lab/LAB 1/README.md

 ![](images/vsc1.png)

 Once that is done, the extension will show your devices.
-Right click on your device and select "Start Monitoring Built In Ednpoint".
+Right click on your device and select "Start Monitoring Built In Endpoint".
 See your messages appear in the lower tab of VS Code

 ## Save telemetry to cold storage for archival purposes